mklokocka/seminator/README.md

-# seminator
+# Seminator
-Seminator is a free tool for semi-determinization of omega automata.
+Seminator is a free tool for semi-determinization of omega-automata.